 Edward Ball Wakulla Springs State Park

-Edward Ball Wakulla Springs State Park sits atop a wondrous maze of underground caverns and the world’s deepest and longest fresh-water spring.
-The 6,000 acre park overflows with wildlife that can be see daily on the 45 minute riverboat ride through the protected corridor of the Wakulla River.
-The historic Wakulla Springs Lodge, built by financier Edward Ball in 1937 still welcomes guests for lodging with a full-service dining room, snack bar, gift shop, and bathhouse with seasonal concessions.
-A lovely small beach for swimmers edges the spring basin and an observation/diving tower overlooks the main spring.
-Ask about “Old Joe.”
-Picnic pavilions, grills.
-Playground.
-Nature trails.
+Edward Ball Wakulla Springs State Park sits atop a wondrous maze of underground caverns and is among the world’s largest and deepest fresh-water springs.
+The 6,000 acre park overflows with wildlife that can be see daily on the 45 - 55 minute riverboat ride through the protected corridor of the Wakulla River.
+It is a nature photographer's delight.
+The historic Wakulla Springs Lodge, built by financier Edward Ball in 1937, still welcomes guests for lodging with a full-service dining room, soda fountain, gift shop, and bathhouse with seasonal concessions.
+A lovely beach for swimmers edges the spring basin and an observation/diving tower overlooks the main spring.
+Ask about “Old Joe”, picnic pavilions, and grills.
+Children will enjoy the playground.
+Nature trails are at their best in fall, winter and spring.
 Wakulla Springs State Park and Lodge is listed on the Natural Register of Historic Places and is designated as a National Natural Landmark.